shakfu/buildpy/README.md

-# pybuild - a bunch of python3 builders
+# buildpy - a bunch of python3 builders

 This project provides different language implementations to programmatically configure and build python from source.